Our article will be an in-depth reference for unique types of snakes in France.

 9. Adder Snake

-The adder, or Vipera berus, is the only poisonous snake species indigenous to the United Kingdom, which also includes some areas of France.
+The adder, or Vipera berus, is the only poisonous snake species indigenous to the United Kingdom, including some areas of France.

-It can be recognized by its stocky body, head in the shape of a triangle, and the peculiar zigzag pattern that runs along its back.
+It can be recognized by its stocky body, triangular head, and peculiar zigzag pattern running along its back.

 The color of these types of snakes in France sometimes goes from shades of brown and gray to reddish-brown.

-When opposed to men, females typically have a color that is more bright, particularly on the rear of the head, which is more noticeable in males.
+Compared to men, females typically have a brighter color, particularly on the rear of the head, which is more noticeable in males.

 France is home to a wide variety of snake species, many of which are secretive and difficult to find.